microsoft/Internet-of-Things-Event-Learning-Path/README.md

 ### [**IOT30**: Adding Intelligence – Unlocking New Insights with AI & Machine Learning](./iot30/README.md)

-The cloud is for many scenarios the way to process data and apply business logic.
-But processing data in the cloud is not always the way to go, because of connectivity, legal issues or because you need to respond in near-real time.
+For many scenarios, the cloud is used as a way to process data and apply business logic with nearly limitless scale.
+However, processing data in the cloud is not always the optimal way to run computational workloads: either because of connectivity issues, legal concerns, or because you need to respond in near-real time with processing at the Edge.

 In this session we dive into how [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/?WT.mc_id=sciot-video-cxa) can help in this scenario.
 We will train a machine learning model in the cloud using the [Microsoft AI Platform](https://docs.microsoft.com/en-us/azure/?product=ai-machine-learning&WT.mc_id=sciot-video-cxa) and deploy this model to an IoT Edge device using
 [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/?WT.mc_id=sciot-video-cxa).

+At the end, you will understand how to develop and deploy AI & Machine Learning workloads at the Edge.

 ### [**IOT40**: Big Data 2.0 IoT as your New Operational Data Source](./iot40/README.md)